RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 ![](/assets/images/matlab-repro-blog/run-tests.png)

 #### Next steps in testing
 MATLAB provides tools for [class-based testing](https://uk.mathworks.com/help/matlab/class-based-unit-tests.html); [testing applications](https://uk.mathworks.com/help/matlab/app-testing-framework.html) and more.
-If there is interest, I may put together a blog post on these in the future.
+I may put together a blog post on these in the future.

 ### Licensing/Open Source